leonjovanovic/drl-dqn-atari-pong/README.md

 # Deep reinforcement learning algorithms in Atari Pong

 ## Summary
-  Goal of this aplication is to find out how accurate and effective can Deep Q-Learning (DQN) be on Atari 1600 game of Pong in OpenAI enviroment.
+&nbsp&nbsp&nbsp&nbspGoal of this aplication is to find out how accurate and effective can Deep Q-Learning (DQN) be on Atari 1600 game of Pong in OpenAI enviroment.
 On top of DQN, aditional improvements on same algorithm were tested including Multi-step DQN, Double DQN and Dueling DQN.
 Result that can be seen on graph below show that basic DQN achieves human-like accuracy after only ~110 played games and great accuracy after 300 games.
 Improved versions of DQN considered in this project showed some improvement in both efficiancy and accuracy.

 ![Pong Gif](images/000.gif)
 ![Pong Gif](images/216.gif)